BenoitJeanson/fledge-south-c37118/README.md

 * `sudo cp mobc37118.so /usr/local/fledge/plugins/south/c37118`

 The plugin is configurable.
 As C37.118 enables to retrieve the configuration of the sending PMU, that's how it works now with the configuration attribute `REQUEST_CONFIG_TO_PMU : true`.
- Don't set it to `false` as it is still work in progress.

 ## Testing

 The plugin was tested using `randomPMU.py` example of [pypmu](https://github.com/iicsys/pypmu).

 ## TODO
-* finalize the **hard** configuration of the PMU
-* actually only one PMU_station is retreived from one PMU.
+* Actually only one PMU_station is retreived from one PMU.
 This would be easy to extend to multi station broadcasting.
 * Filter to FledgePower pivot format is to be developed.
 Especially an analysis is ongoing to ensure the timestamp definition is compliant with IEC-61850.
-* implement UDP, and TLS
+* Implement UDP, and TLS
 * One bug is identified in the Open-c37.118 library in `PMU_Station *CONFIG_Frame::PMUSTATION_GETbyIDCODE(unsigned short idcode)` which will always get a PMU_station even if the given ID_CODE is not affected to any PMU_station.